Codecademy/docs/content/python/concepts/requests-module/terms/head/head.md

 ---
 Title: 'requests.head()'
-Description: 'Makes a head request to a web server; it returns a response object.'
+Description: 'Sends a head request to a web server; it returns a response object.'
 Subjects:
   - 'Data Science'
 Tags: